Are you thinking of moving to Portugal in the latter half of 2023?

 Let’s take a look at what’s available and how to do it.

-Portugal offers a wide range of investment types that qualify for the Golden Visa.
+Portugal offers several investment types that qualify for the Golden Visa.
+Note: real estate investment is no longer included in the program.

-The funds route offers the one of the fastest ways to secure Portugal residency.
+The investment funds route offers the one of the fastest ways to secure Portugal residency.

-The minimum investment for Golden Visa funds in 2023 has now increased to €500,000, but you’ll have the potential for good returns with a professionally managed investment.
+The minimum investment for Golden Visa funds is €500,000, and you’ll have the potential for good returns with a professionally managed investment.

 If that appeals to you, contact us for more information about funds.